 At Fun In Jerusalem we like to say she created Recorded for BITE SIZE with Yoni Pollak.

 - Avigayle made Aliyah 7 years ago as a qualified teacher.
 Along with her big move, she decided to switch careers when she decided that she was “too creative” to teach in a regular classroom – instead she wanted to share her creativity to contribute to Jerusalem.

 - Avigayle has a Masters in Jewish Education.
-And before moving to Israel, Avigayle spents many years teaching Judaic Studies and always used art as a way of enriching whatever subject matter she was teaching.
+And before moving to Israel, Avigayle spent many years teaching Judaic Studies, and always used art as a way of enriching whatever subject matter she was teaching.

 - Although she doesn’t have any formal art background, she spent a summer studying Jewish Papercut at Brandeis Collegiate Institute (BCI)

-- So when she moved to Israel she decided to set up an art studio where she could teach through art.
+- When she moved to Israel, Avigayle decided to set up an art studio where she could teach through art.

-- Avigayle choose the name “The Open Studio” because it aligns with her philosophy on education where she wants to take kids out into the world and allow them to pave the path towards their own interests.
+- Avigayle chose the name “The Open Studio” because it aligns with her philosophy on education – she wants to take kids out into the world and allow them to pave the path towards their own interests.

 - For Avigayle – what’s important is that she can teach children about who they are and who they can be.

 - The vision for the Open Studio is that it will be a hub for children to come and explore whatever creative path they choose – kids have access to a glass painting area, a mosaic area, a sewing machine area etc.